Hogwarts Legacy early access opens: Best Xbox and PS5 deals

 There are three versions of Hogwarts Legacy available to buy – the standard edition, the deluxe edition and the collector’s edition.
 The deluxe and collector’s editions come with in-game bonuses and extras, as well as physical items for the collector’s edition.

-All players who pre-ordered the standard edition game will be able to obtain an exclusive Onyx Hippogriff upon completing the relevant quest, but the biggest unlockables and DLCs can be found on the deluxe and collector’s editions.
+The standard edition game gives players the chance to secure an exclusive onyx hippogriff upon completing the relevant quest.
+However, the biggest unlockables and DLCs can be found on the deluxe and collector’s editions.

-The Hogwarts Legacy deluxe edition includes 72 hours early access to the game, starting on 7 February 2023, as well as the “Dark Arts Pack”, which provides access to an exclusive wardrobe via the dark arts cosmetic set, a flying thestral mount players can ride, and access to the dark arts battle arena, where players can test their skills against waves of enemies.
-PC and Steam gamers have to wait until 6pm GMT to play in the early access period.
+The Hogwarts Legacy deluxe edition comes with a “dark arts pack”, which provides access to an exclusive wardrobe via the dark arts cosmetic set, a flying thestral mount players can ride, and access to the dark arts battle arena, where players can test their skills against waves of enemies.

-The collector’s edition is for die-hard Harry Potter fans, and includes everything from the deluxe edition, the dark arts garrison hat, as well as a physical life-size floating ancient magic wand with a book base, steel case and an in-game kelpie robe.
+The collector’s edition meanwhile, is for die-hard Harry Potter fans.
+It includes everything from the deluxe edition, the dark arts garrison hat, as well as a physical life-size floating ancient magic wand with a book base, steel case and an in-game kelpie robe.

 If you’re interested in buying physical versions of the Hogwarts Legacy standard edition right now, Hit (formerly Base) and Amazon currently have the best Hogwarts Legacy deals, but the Amazon listings come with extra exclusive Amazon bonuses.